GDD 1

 Before you start, create a private repository on gitlab.tugraz.at and add the tutors as maintainer.
 (Florian R. Wohlmuth, Emma Stettner)

-• 1) New Pokémon and Moves: Choose your favourite Pokémon and the most interesting attacks you know and bring them into the game.
-The Pokémon, as well as the moves can be taken from newer or older game generations (- you can find all the sprites here).
+• ) New Pokémon and Moves (4%): Choose your favorite Pokémon and the most interesting attacks you know and bring them into the game.
+The Pokémon, as well as the moves, can be taken from newer or older game generations (- you can find all the sprites here).
 You can also come up with your own ideas.
-Make sure to create at least two of each kind.
+Make sure to create two new Pokémon, and two new moves.

-• 2) Additional Pokéball: Some Pokémon require special Pokéball in order to catch them more easily.
-Implement at least three new types.
+• ) Additional Pokéball (3%): Some Pokémon require special Pokéball in order to catch them more easily.
+Implement three new Pokéball.
 In case you need an overview, here is a list of all known Pokéball in the games.
 In this task, you may also use your creativity and come up with your own designs and purposes.
 However, please ensure that each creation delivers a meaningful input to the game.
+We cannot give you points for this task if we cannot figure out, what purpose the Pokéball serve or if we cannot test it.
+Every Pokéball must be in the inventory and ready to use from the very beginning.

-Additionally, you need to choose three of the following features to implement:
+Additionally, you need to choose three of the following features to implement (18% in total):

-• 1) Gym and badges: To make your game more challenging, implement at least one gym.
-Like in the original games, you will also be able to earn badges, once the gym leader is defeated.
-Thus, an implementation of a showcase of the users badges is needed and should be available at all times.
+• ) Gym and badge (6%): To make your game more challenging, implement one gym.
+Like in the original games, you must also be able to earn a badge, once the gym leader is defeated.
+Thus, an implementation of a showcase of the user’s badge is needed and should be available at all times (out-of-combat only).
+The gym leader may only be defeated once and you only gain the badge in case you win.
+The gym itself must be an indoor-area.
+There’s no requirement to include a labyrinth, puzzle, trainers, etc. before the gym leader battle, but you’re welcome to add them if you’d like.

-• 3) Map: The bigger the map, the more confusing orientation can become.
+• ) Map (6%): The bigger the map, the more confusing orientation can become.
 To help the player out, you can implement a map showing the current position of the player in a top-down view.
+The player should be indicated in some form, e.g. sprites.
 The map should also display the names of the routes and different areas.
 It is up to you, if you want to create a static map which is always shown in the corner of the game, or create a functionality to show it full-screen via a button click.
-(If you also choose task 5, it is recommended to go with the second option)
+Make sure the map has an appriorate size and is reasonably zoomed in on the player (do not just show the entire map).
+However, don’t zoom in on the player too much, as that would defeat the purpose of the map.
+There is also no need to show the map during combat or indoor regions – so don’t.

 Submission

-Once done implementing your game, create a Windows build and upload a zip containing the build on TeachCenter within the deadline in the schedule.
+Once done implementing your game, create two Windows builds.
+One release version, one debug version and upload two independent zip-files containing the builds and the report on TeachCenter within the deadline in the schedule.

 Task description